Licence Key Already Bound to Another FQDN

 - You have installed the PBX already once before while using a different hostname during first time v15 installation.

-- You have installed the PBX with a demo “PBX Edition” key and bought a new commercial license key (find out more on Evaluating 3CX and Converting a PBX Edition key to a Commercial Edition).
+- You have installed the PBX with a demo “PBX Edition” key and bought a new commercial licence key (find out more on Evaluating 3CX and Converting a PBX Edition key to a Commercial Edition).

 - You have installed the PBX with key A and now attempt to install key B with the same FQDN.
 (Find out more on Evaluating 3CX and Converting a PBX Edition key to a Commercial Edition).